gremo/nest-winston/README.md

 }
 ```

-This works because `WinstonLogger` is an implementation of the `LoggerService` interface, forwarding all calls to the winston logger (injected) singleton instance.
+Under the hood, the `WinstonLogger` class uses the configured winston logger instance (through `forRoot` or `forRootAsync`), forwarding all calls to it.

-## Use as the main Nest logger (also for bootstrapping)
+## Replacing the Nest logger (also for bootstrapping)

+> **Important**: by doing this, you give up the dependency injection, meaning that `forRoot` and `forRootAsync` are not needed and shouldn't be used.
+Remove them from your main module.

 Using the dependency injection has one minor drawback.
-Nest has to bootstrap the application first (instantiating modules and providers, injecting dependencies, etc) and during this process the instance of `WinstonLogger` is not yet available, which means that Nest falls back to the internal logger.
+Nest has to bootstrap the application first (instantiating modules and providers, injecting dependencies, etc.) and during this process the instance of `WinstonLogger` is not yet available, which means that Nest falls back to the internal logger.

-One solution is to create the logger outside of the application lifecycle, using the `createLogger` function, and pass it to `NestFactory.create`:
+One solution is to create the logger outside of the application lifecycle, using the `createLogger` function, and pass it to `NestFactory.create`.
+Nest will then wrap our winston logger (the same instance returned by the `createLogger` method) into the `Logger` class, forwarding all calls to it:

 ```typescript
 import { WinstonModule } from 'nest-winston';